Karl Haushofer

-Life and career
+Life and early career

 Haushofer belonged to a family of artists and scholars.
-He was born in Munich to Max Haushofer, a well-known professor of economics, politician and author of both academic and literary works, and Adele Haushofer (née Fraas).
-On his graduation from the Munich Gymnasium (high school), in 1887, Haushofer entered the 1st Field Artillery regiment "Prinzregent Luitpold" of the Bavarian Army and completed Kriegsschule, Artillerieschule and War Academy (Kingdom of Bavaria).
+He was born in Munich to Max Haushofer Jr, a well-known professor of economics, politician and author of both academic and literary works, and Adele Haushofer (née Fraas).
+His grandfather was the landscape painter Max Haushofer Sr. On his graduation from the Munich Gymnasium (high school), in 1887, Haushofer entered the 1st Field Artillery regiment "Prinzregent Luitpold" of the Bavarian Army and completed Kriegsschule, Artillerieschule and War Academy (Kingdom of Bavaria).
 In 1896, he married Martha Mayer-Doss (1877–1946) whose father was Jewish.
 They had two sons, Albrecht Haushofer and Heinz Haushofer (1906–1988).
 In 1903, he accepted a teaching position at the Bavarian War Academy.

 In November 1908, Haushofer was ordered to Tokyo as a military attaché to study the Imperial Japanese Army and as a military advisor in artillery instruction.
 He travelled with his wife via India and South East Asia and arrived in February 1909.
 He was received by Emperor Meiji and became acquainted with many important people in politics and the armed forces.
 In autumn 1909, he travelled with his wife for a month to Korea and Manchuria on the occasion of a railway construction.
 In June 1910, they returned to Germany via Russia and arrived one month later.
 However, shortly after returning to Bavaria, he began to suffer from a severe lung disease and was given a leave from the army for three years.

 During his convalescence, from 1911 to 1913, Haushofer would work on his doctorate of philosophy from Munich University for a thesis on Japan titled Dai Nihon, Betrachtungen über Groß-Japans Wehrkraft, Weltstellung und Zukunft ("Reflections on Greater Japan's Military Strength, World Position, and Future").
 He established himself as one of Germany’s foremost experts regarding the Far East, and co-founded the geopolitical monthly Zeitschrift für Geopolitik (ZfG), which he would co-edit until it was suspended towards the end of World War II.

 Haushofer continued his career as a professional soldier after the annexation of Bavaria by Germany, serving in the army of Imperial Germany and returning to teach War History at the Military Academy in Munich.

 During World War I, he commanded a brigade on the Western Front.
-He retired with the rank of generalmajor (major general) in 1919, but became disillusioned by Germany's defeat and the imposition of severe sanctions.
-Around the same time, he forged a friendship with the young Rudolf Hess, who would become his scientific assistant and later the deputy leader of the Nazi Party.
-Their familiarity formed the basis of the mistaken assumption of an equally close contact between Haushofer and Hitler.
+But he was disillusioned with Germany's readiness for the tests of warfare.

+When the United States entered the war, it cemented two especially bitter hatreds for Haushofer.
+The first was for the U.S. America was a "deceitful, ravenous, hypocritical, shameless beast of prey," he wrote.
+"Americans are truly the only people on this world that I regard with a deep, instinctive hatred."

+At the same time, Haushofer developed an especially virulent strain of anti-semitic feeling.
+In letters to his wife Martha, whose own father was Jewish, Haushofer wrote of Jewish "treason against Volk, race and country."
+He repeated false but common slanders alleging that Jews declined to fight for their country of citizenship, and were guilty of war profiteering.